mazharoddin/spud_photos/Readme.markdown

 ## Configuration

-Spud Photos accepts the following configuration options:
+Spud Photos accepts the following configuration options.
+Place them in `application.rb` or in an initializer.

 	Spud::Photos.configure do |config|
 	  config.base_layout = 'application'